Link to this sectionHailo Export for Ultralytics YOLO Models#

 )

-runner.load_model_script(alls)The change_output_activation layer names (conv54, conv65, conv80) are assigned by the DFC during parsing and are model-specific.
-If you are compiling a different model size or architecture, check the DFC output for the correct names, or use a predefined .alls file from the Hailo Model Zoo.
+runner.load_model_script(model_script)The change_output_activation layer names (conv54, conv65, conv80) are assigned by the DFC during parsing and are model-specific.
+If you are compiling a different model size or architecture, check the DFC output for the correct names or generate the .alls directives from the exported graph.

 The NMS_CONFIG file is also model-specific.
-Use the config that matches your exported model, or start from the Hailo Model Zoo configuration for the closest YOLO variant.
+Use a config that matches your exported model exactly.

 engine=cpu runs NMS through HailoRT on the host CPU.
 Use engine=nn_core only for model/script combinations that Hailo documents as supported by the target hardware and SDK version.